 Hymn, which was recorded over the past two years in Hamburg, Miami, London, Vancouver, Los Angeles, New York, and Budapest, also encompasses songs by such modern composers as Eric Whitacre (“Fly To Paradise”), Japanese superstar musician and songwriter Yoshiki (“Miracle”), and German DJ Paul Kalkbrenner (“Sky and Sand”).
 “The original version of ’Sky and Sand’ is a minimalistic anthem for the European dance movement,” Peterson says.
 Brightman performed her ethereal version of the song at the opening of the World Club Dome EDM Festival in Frankfurt before an audience of 60,000 and “everyone went berserk because they all knew it,” she says.
 “It’s a piece that really touches people and brings everyone together.”
 Finally, the album closes with a new rendition of Brightman’s signature smash duet with Andrea Bocelli, “Time To Say Goodbye,” singing lyrics that she wrote herself, and sung in English for the first time.
 “We wanted to take it and make it sound more intimate,” she says, “as if you’re just saying these words to yourself.
 Love songs don’t always have to be grand.”

 Perhaps not, but nearly everything about Brightman’s illustrious career has been pretty epic.
 Known for her three-octave range and for pioneering the classical-crossover music movement, Brightman has amassed global sales of more than 30 million units.
 The only artist to have simultaneously topped Billboard’s dance and classical music charts, Brightman has racked up more than 180 gold and platinum awards in over 40 countries.
 She is also known for her iconic star turn in The Phantom of the Opera, whose soundtrack has sold more than 40 million copies worldwide.
 Her duet with Bocelli, “Time To Say Goodbye,” became an international success selling 12 million copies worldwide.
 Brightman’s albums Eden, La Luna, Harem, and Symphony were each chart-topping Billboard hits and accompanied by world tours.
 Additionally, Brightman has performed at such prestigious events as the 2007 Concert for Diana, the 1992 Barcelona Olympic Games and the 2008 Beijing Olympic Games.
-In November, Brightman will launch The Hymn World Tour, which will include 125 shows on five continents throughout 2019.
+In November, Brightman launched the Hymn World Tour, which includes 125 shows on five continents throughout 2019.
 Of the tour, Brightman says fans should “expect the unexpected!”